Buying Our Flowers in 2021

 In this time of social distancing, we hope our flowers can brighten your lives with their natural beauty!
 The flowers we sell are locally grown on our family farm with loving care and using sustainable methods.
-Mason jar bouquets of mixed flowers are available weekly during spring, summer and fall for pick up at a location east of Hagerstown, in the Beaver Creek area.
+Mason jar bouquets of mixed flowers will be available weekly during spring, summer and fall for pick up at a location east of Hagerstown, MD, in the Beaver Creek area.

-Please sign up for our email to receive more information during the growing season about ordering, pricing, location and bouquet, flower and plant availability.
-Over the winter we will contact you only occasionally with special offers, such as very early daffodils, anemones and ranunculus in February and our CSA offerings for 2021.
+Please sign up for our email to receive more information during the growing season about weekly bouquets, flower and plant availability and more.

 What we've been up to:

-We are busy planting and planning for next year's flowers.
-We've inventoried our seeds stores, ordered seeds from far and wide (Germany, England and U.S. commercial sellers), ordered some really special flowers from commercial growers (watch for the upcoming blog on Japanese Lisianthus) and organized all of our planting supplies and so much more.
-Thousands of tulip and daffodil bulbs have been tucked into the soil, dahlias have been dug and stored.
-Fields have been tilled and covered for the winter.
-The high tunnel is cleaned out and anemones and ranunculus have been planted, ready to burst into bloom in February.
-Sweet peas are sprouting and will sit and wait to jump into growth in late winter to give us their beautiful early flowers.
-Giant Iceland poppies have been seeded, ready to show their enormous papery blooms much earlier this year.
+We are busy planting and planning this year's flowers.
+We've inventoried our seeds stores, ordered seeds from far and wide (Germany, England and U.S. commercial sellers), ordered some really special flowers from commercial growers and organized all of our planting supplies and so much more.
+Thousands of tulip and daffodil bulbs have been tucked into the soil and are beginning to sprout, dahlias were dug and stored.
+Fields have been prepared.
+The high tunnel was cleaned out in the fall and anemones and ranunculus were planted, and are now coming into full bloom.
+Sweet peas are sprouting and will sit and wait to jump into growth in spring to give us their beautiful early flowers.
+Giant Iceland poppies have been seeded, ready to show their enormous papery blooms much earlier this year than last year.

-This year we will continue to offer our mason jar bouquets at the springhouse on Tuesdays, but we will be adding a couple of other options for flower buying in the next couple of weeks.
+This year we will continue to offer our mason jar bouquets at the springhouse on Tuesdays.
 Please check back and feel free to follow us on Instagram for more information.